glimpsedev/construction-sales-tracker/replit.md

 The backend follows an Express.js API architecture with TypeScript, providing RESTful endpoints for job management, equipment tracking, and document processing.
 The server implements middleware for request logging, error handling, and file upload processing using Multer.

 The application uses a service-oriented architecture with separate services for:
-- Scraping service for automated data collection from Dodge Data & Analytics
+- California data service for automated data collection from government APIs
 - Document processor for extracting information from uploaded Word documents and text files
+- Email webhook service for automatic Excel processing from dedicated email address
 - Geocoding service for converting addresses to coordinates using Google Maps API
 - Storage abstraction layer supporting both in-memory and database implementations